GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df8.jpg)

-4. The pipeline is described from lines 87 to 106.
+4. The Dataflow pipeline is described from lines 87 to 106.
 It's instructions that will be given to a worker to execute.
 The dataflow will convert each stage into a function and associate a worker node to run it.
 The number of workers can be scaled by dataflow to satisfy suitable throughput demands.
     * Line 87 defines the root of the processing as a Python variable **p**.
     * The first stage inserted after **p** (using **|** operator) is given in line 90.
 It's called **Read**, which runs a built-in function to read a text file.
 Note that when executed, the output will be a list of lines (strings).
 Note also that the pipeline till the first stage is saved into a Python variable named **line**.
     * The statements from lines 92 to 96 add three consequent stages.